jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ### Upstart

   In 2006 the Ubuntu distro realized the short comings of sysvinit and created a compatible replacement called ```upstart```.
 Upstart moved all the traditional runlevels and start up scripts to ```/etc/init``` directory and placed the scripts in configuration files.
 While leaving the ```/etc/rc.d``` structure in place for any backward compatible needing scripts.
 Here is an example of an myservice.conf file stored in ```/etc/init/myservice.conf```:  Note the use of the __run level__ concept from sysvint.
 Compare this to (on an Ubuntu system) the contents of any script in ```/etc/rc3.d``` (run level 3).
-You will notice that both are the same with Upstart exhibiting a bit more process control but still being a shell script when you boil it down.
+Upstart exhibits a bit more process control but still being a shell script when you boil it down.

 ```bash
  myservice - myservice job file